mrdoob/three.js/threejs/lessons/threejs-primitives.md

 So, choose whatever is appropriate for your situation.
 The less subdivisions you choose the more likely things will run smoothly and the less memory they'll take.
-You'll have to decide for yourself what the correct tradeoff is for your particular siutation.
+You'll have to decide for yourself what the correct tradeoff is for your particular situation.

 Next up let's go over [how three's scene graph works and how to use it](threejs-scenegraph.html).